boulund/tentacle/documentation/source/introduction.rst

 Tentacle provides a way to distribute resource intensive mapping tasks, such as mapping large numbers of metagenomic samples to a reference, in order to reduce the time required to analyze large data sets.
-Tentacle makes it possible to define what mapper and mapping critera to use, and computes the coverage of all annotated areas of the reference sequence(s).
+Tentacle makes it possible to define what mapper and mapping criteria to use, and computes the coverage of all annotated areas of the reference sequence(s).

 .. figure:: ./img/fig1a.png